LANDLORDS, SAVE 30% ON OUR MOST POPULAR TOOLS THIS HOLIDAY SEASON

 What is a fair rent increase percentage?

 While the annual allowable rent increase is an indicator of the maximum rent increase, your landlord may want to adjust this to fit your situation and the rental market.
-See how your rent compares to the average city and neighborhood rental price.
+See how your rent compares to the average city and neighbourhood rental price.

 For more information on additional rent increases, click here.